-This is the ultimate One Size Fits Most gift.
+When I learned how to make vanilla extract a few years ago, I realized I had the perfect One Size Fits Most gift.
 It’s appropriate for anyone from 10 to 100, male or female, as long as they

-It’s readily available, and can be found in almost everyone’s cupboards already.
-BUT you can make a superior product for less money in your own kitchen that will wow and bless all your friends.
+Now, vanilla extract is readily available, and can be found in almost everyone’s cupboards already.
+BUT you can make a superior product for less money in your own kitchen at very little cost that will wow and bless all your friends this Christmas.

-And now, at the risk of being tacky, I’m gonna answer all your questions about Making Your Own Vanilla Extract (those of you who will receive a bottle from me please dis-remember this post, ok?
-Cause my mom taught me it was tacky to tell how much you spent on a gift!)
+At the risk of being tacky, I’m gonna answer all your questions about how to make vanilla extract–those of you who will receive a bottle from me please dis-remember this post because my mom taught me it was in poor taste to tell someone how much you spent on a gift!

-What do I need to make my own Vanilla Extract?
-Three things:
+What do I need to make vanilla extract?